Former youth pastor gets 20 years for distributing child porn while on probation

 A former youth pastor who used his account name "vapastor" to distribute child pornography via an encrypted messaging service was sentenced Tuesday to 20 years in prison for transmitting salacious videos while he was on probation for similar crimes.

-Deric W. Peacock's conduct came to light in late 2021 while authorities were investigating images shared on a a chat website used by people involved in exploiting children.
-Authorities identified Peacock, 39, as a user of the site and identified his Internet Protocol address, or IP, as one posting images of child pornography, Assistant U.S. Attorney Carla Jordan-Detamore said in court filings.
+Deric W. Peacock's conduct came to light in late 2021 while authorities were investigating images shared on a chat website used by people involved in exploiting children.
+Authorities identified Peacock, 39, as a user of the site and identified his Internet Protocol address (IP) as one posting images of child pornography, Assistant U.S. Attorney Carla Jordan-Detamore said in court filings.

 Authorities subsequently executed a search warrant at Peacock's Highland Springs home on April 13, 2022, where they located his BLU Tracfone and an Amazon tablet.
 The devices contained several images, videos and gifs depicting the sexual abuse of children, Jordan-Detamore said.